 • public health

 Majors transferring in from other programs at YSU or from other universities may use up free electives and/or require additional semesters or summers of study.
 College and university requirements apply (total hours, upper division hours, general education goals, etc.).
-One writing intensive, oral intensive, critical thinking intensive, and capstone course can be satisfied within this program.

 COURSE TITLE S.H.